Getting your Trinity Audio player ready... |

 Section Structure

-The new SAT format brings with it a new section structure.
-There will still be 4 sections, 2 of which are Math sections.
-However, there will no longer be a separate Reading section and Writing and Language section, which together make up the Evidence-Based Reading and Writing (EBRW) portion of the old test.
+The digital SAT format brought on a new section structure.
+There are now 4 sections, 2 of which are Math sections.
+However, there is no longer a separate Reading section and a separate Writing and Language section, which together made up the Evidence-Based Reading and Writing (EBRW) portion of the old test.

-As we already discussed, each section will be broken into 2 modules.
+As we already discussed, each section has 2 modules.
 So, you’ll see 2 Math modules and 2 Reading and Writing modules.

 Along with this restructuring, sections on the digital test are shorter than those on the old test.
 Each Math module is 35 minutes, for a total of 70 minutes spent on the Math section, and each Reading and Writing module is 32 minutes, for a total of 64 minutes.
-Note that each module is separately timed, and once time is up in a particular module, you can’t go back to that module.
+Note that each module has separate timing, and once you begin a new module, you can’t return to the previous module.

 KEY FACT:

-On the digital SAT, each of the 2 Math modules is 35 minutes and each of the 2 Reading and Writing modules is 32 minutes.
+On the digital SAT, the 2 Math modules are 35 minutes each, and the 2 Reading and Writing modules are 32 minutes each.

-Along with shorter sections and a shorter test overall, the new SAT involves fewer questions.
+Along with shorter sections and a shorter test overall, the digital SAT involves fewer questions.
 Let’s discuss.

 Fewer Questions

-Whereas the 2 Math sections on the paper SAT total 80 minutes and 58 questions, the Math modules on the digital test total 70 minutes and 44 questions.
+Whereas the 2 Math sections on the paper SAT totaled 80 minutes and 58 questions, the Math modules on the digital test total 70 minutes and 44 questions.
 Furthermore, the section times and number of questions are evenly split between the 2 modules.
-So, students will no longer have to endure 1 Math section that stretches on for nearly an hour.
+This is in contrast to the paper-based Math section lengths of 55 minutes (38 questions) and 25 minutes (20 questions).

-Similarly, the 65-minute, 52-question Reading section and 35-minute, 44-question Writing and Language section that make up EBRW on the paper test are becoming two 32-minute Reading and Writing sections that contain 27 questions each.
+Similarly, the 65-minute, 52-question Reading section and 35-minute, 44-question Writing and Language section that made up EBRW on the paper test have become two 32-minute Reading and Writing sections that contain 27 questions each.

-So, in total, the SAT online will have around half as many questions as the old, paper version.
-For many SAT test-takers, the reduction in the number of questions is sure to be one of the biggest benefits of taking the new SAT.
+So, in total, the SAT online has around 30% fewer questions than the non-digital version.
+For many SAT test-takers, the reduction in the number of questions is sure to be one of the biggest benefits of the digital SAT.

 KEY FACT:

-The new SAT presents a total of 98 questions, instead of 180.
+The digital SAT presents a total of 98 questions, down from 154 questions on the paper test.

 Passage Length